microbit-apps/display-shield/README.md

 #### Bitmap editor

 The easiest way to create a bitmap is with the bitmap editor, which is accessible both from blocks and text view.
-Here is the block view of an apple:
+Here is the block view of an
+16x16 bitmap of an apple:

 ```block
 screen().fill(6)